qchenevier/MBA_memoire/doc/reaction_organization.md

 Our organizational structures have evolved to manage scarcity.
 The concept of ownership works well for scarcity, but accessing or sharing works better in an abundant, information-based world.
 While the information-based world is now moving exponentially, our organizational structures are still very linear (especially large ones).
 Matrix structures don't work in an exponential, information-based world.
 Rapid or disruptive change is something that large, matrixed organizations find extremely difficult [@VanGeest2014].

+##### Valuable assets

+**Products and content:** Product companies often find they can build new digital business around strong products.
+For example, a manufacturer of expensive long-lived transportation products is building services that digitally diagnose and help to maintain those devices [@Westerman2011].

+**Product innovation:** Some firms use digital transformation to connect their engineers more closely with global manufacturers or uses digital technology to connect designers closer to manufacturers, speeding the design-to-market cycle time [@Westerman2011].

+**Culture:** Some firms are able to use culture as a powerful asset.
+For some firms, entrepreneurial culture made digital transformation easier.
+Whereas unionized culture restricted change [@Westerman2011].

 ##### Embracing Disruption vs Fighting the environment with Regulation

 Regulations are slowly adapting to evolutions in society.